berlingoqc/course-introduction-fullstack/content/_index.md

 * Hosting
 * Versioning

+* Capable of doing the same kind of job as myself.
 ## Warning

 This course in strongly opiniated.
 I will tell my experience what i dislike and what i like.
 Do not take all of this for